In our training workshops we are often asked to help presenters to answer questions with confidence.

-Most presentations involve some form of question and answer session which for many professionals is a major source of anxiety.
+Most presentations involve some form of question and answer session.
+For many professionals, it’s major source of anxiety.

 – Will they ask me a question I just don’t know the answer to?